Zelensky arrives in Florida for Trump talks in bid to secure Ukraine peace deal

 He thanked Sir Keir for the “constant co-ordination” after speaking to him in a “detailed phone call” ahead of the talks.

+Sir Keir reaffirmed the UK’s “unwavering support” for Ukraine in the call, while both welcomed ongoing diplomatic efforts and the US president’s continued engagement in securing peace, Downing Street said.

-“These are some of the most active diplomatic days of the year right now, and a lot can be decided before the New Year,” he said in post on X.
+Mr Zelensky said in post on X: “These are some of the most active diplomatic days of the year right now, and a lot can be decided before the New Year.”

 He had stopped in Canada to meet Prime Minister Mark Carney on his way to the US talks, and spoke with European allies on Saturday.